lowRISC/opentitan/doc/rm/register_tool.md

 The definition of what exactly is in each register type is described in this section.
 As shown above, the maximally featured register has inputs and outputs to/from both the bus interface side of the design as well as the hardware interface side.
-Some register types don’t require all of these inputs and outputs.
+Some register types don't require all of these inputs and outputs.
 For instance, a read-only register does not require write data from the bus interface (this is configured by the `SWACCESS` parameter to the `prim_subreg` module).
 The maximally defined inputs to this register block (termed the `subreg` from here forward) are given in the table below.
 Note that these are instantiated per field, not per register, so the width is the width of the field.